nanyamax/alx-backend/0x00-pagination/README.md

-Tasks to learn how to paginate
+Tasks to learn how to paginate data